lasseignelab/pkd_drugrepurposing/README.md

 ![alt text](res/biorender/repo_workflow.png)

 ### DESeq2.
 PKD drug repurposing analysis.
-DESeq2 analyses and visualizations, as well as drug target comparison (from pre-cystic p70 data ran through sigsearch_analyses.Rmd) to differential expression of each dataset.
+DESeq2 analyses and visualizations, as well as drug target comparison (from drug candidates found from pre-cystic p70 signature reversion in sigsearch_analyses.Rmd) to differentially expressed genes in each dataset.
 - deseq2_analyses.Rmd

 ### FEA and Comparisons.